Miscarriage: Psychological and emotional effects

 Every woman's personal experience of miscarriage is different, and women who have more than one miscarriage may react differently to each event.

 In Western cultures since the 1980s, medical providers assume that experiencing a miscarriage "is a major loss for all pregnant women".
-A miscarriage can result in anxiety, depression or stress for those involved.
-It can have an effect on the whole family.
+A miscarriage can result in anxiety, depression, or stress for those involved.
+It can affect the whole family.
 Many of those experiencing a miscarriage go through a grieving process.
-"Prenatal attachment" often exists that can be seen as parental sensitivity, love and preoccupation directed toward the unborn child.
+"Prenatal attachment" often exists that can be seen as parental sensitivity, love and preoccupation directed towards the unborn child.
 Serious emotional impact is usually experienced immediately after the miscarriage.
 Some may go through the same loss when an ectopic pregnancy is terminated.
-In some, the realization of the loss can take weeks.
-Providing family support to those experiencing the loss can be challenging because some find comfort in talking about the miscarriage while others may find the event painful to discuss.
+In some, the realisation of the loss can take weeks.
+Providing family support to those experiencing the loss can be challenging because some find comfort in talking about the miscarriage, while others may find the event painful to discuss.
 The father can have the same sense of loss.
 Expressing feelings of grief and loss can sometimes be harder for men.
-Some women are able to begin planning their next pregnancy after a few weeks of having the miscarriage.
+Some women can begin planning their next pregnancy after a few weeks of having a miscarriage.
 For others, planning another pregnancy can be difficult.
 Some facilities acknowledge the loss.
 Parents can name and hold their infant.
 They may be given mementos such as photos and footprints.
 Some conduct a funeral or memorial service.
 They may express the loss by planting a tree.

-Some health organizations recommend that sexual activity be delayed after the miscarriage.
+Some health organizations recommend that sexual activity be delayed after a miscarriage.
 The menstrual cycle should resume after about three to four months.
-Women report that they were dissatisfied with the care they received from physicians and nurses.
+Women reported that they were dissatisfied with the care they received from physicians and nurses.